 Whether you just do a bit of DIY around the house when needed, or it’s a hobby of yours, experiencing uninterrupted, sharp vision could make all the difference.

 Whether you experience any problems with your vision or not, wearing glasses for DIY could provide your eyesight with additional support to be able to focus on the job at hand.
-By visiting your local optician, you can learn more about your vision and whether you suffer from any eye conditions such as a refractive errors, which may impede your sight when trying to carry out those ever pressing fixes and improvements.
+By visiting your local optician, you can learn more about your vision and whether you suffer from any eye conditions such as a refractive error, which may impede your sight when trying to carry out those ever-pressing fixes and improvements.